nndda/Theatre/docs/class/dialogue/syntax.md

     your_stage.add_scope("Player", player)
 ```

-Add multiple scopes at once, using `Stage.merge_scoped()`, that takes a Dictionary format instead:
+Add multiple scopes at once, using `TheatreStage.merge_scoped()`, that takes a Dictionary format instead:

 ```gdscript
 func _ready():